 INTRO DUCTION 1

-About This Book
+About This Book 1

 Icons Used in This Book

-Where to Go from Here
+Where to Go from Here 2

 CHAPTER 1: What Is an FSA and Why Do You Want One?
+3

-•••••• Defining FSAs
+Defining FSAs 3

-Looking at Types of FSAs
+Looking at Types of FSAs 4

-Explaining the basic health care FSA
+Explaining the basic health care FSA 5

-Funding dependent care expenses with a Dependent Care FSA
+Funding dependent care expenses with a Dependent

+Care FSA 5

-Looking at a Special Purpose FSA for vision or dental care 6
+Looking at a Special Purpose FSA for vision or

-Taking the Advantages into Account
+dental care

 Save, save, save

 Contribute pre-tax earnings

-Spend funds tax-free 8
+Spend funds tax-free

-Have funds to pay for health care expenses 8
+Have funds to pay for health care expenses

 Funds available up front - before payroll deposits

 Assigning funds for dependent care expenses

-Focusing on vision and dental needs 9
+Focusing on vision and dental needs

+-

 CHAPTER 2: Putting Money into Your FSA 11

 How You Can Contribute 11

-Deducting your contribution amount through payroll
+Deducting your contribution amount through payroll 12

 Making adjustments to your contribution amount 12

-Welcoming funds from your employer -
+Welcoming funds from your employer - if they're

-if they're offered
+offered

 How Much You Can Contribute

 Meeting but not exceeding the limits

 Calculating your contribution amount

 When You Can Contribute

-Knowing When to Re-enroll
+Knowing When to Re-Enroll

 Choosing to re-enroll each year

 Determining whether your employer allows rollover

 How to Factor in Tax Issues

 FSA versus deduction on your taxes

-DCAP FSA versus dependent care tax credit 17
+DCAP FSA versus dependent care tax credit I 8

 CHAPTER 3: Spending on Eligible Expenses 19

-Spending on Qualified Medical Expenses
+Spending on Qualified Medical Expenses 19

-Buying over-the-counter items
+Buying over-the-counter items 20

-Over-the-counter medications
+OTC medications 21

-Getting approved treatments
+Getting approved treatments 21

-Paying emergency and hospital costs
+Paying emergency and hospital costs 22

-Avoiding Non-Approved Items 23
+Avoiding Non-Approved Items 22

 Ineligible expenses 23

 Premiums

-Spending from Your Special Purpose FSA (SPFSA) 24
+Spending from Your Special Purpose FSA (SPFSA)

-Following the Rules for DCAP FSAs 24
+Following the Rules for DCAP FSAs

 Spending All You Put In

 Being aware of rollover rules

 Using the grace period to spend down your FSA

 Using the Run-Out Period to Spend Your FSA Funds 27

-CHAPTER 4: Accessing Your FSA Funds 29
+CHARTER 4: Accessing Your FSA Funds 20

+CHAPTER 4.
 Using Your Payment Card

 Reimbursing Yourself

 Saving and submitting receipts for health care expenses

-Saving and submitting receipts for dependent -
+Saving and submitting receipts for dependent

 care expenses 33

 Depositing your reimbursement

 Submitting Claims

 Gathering your documents

-Filing in time
+Filing in time 35

 Clicking through Your Online Portal 36

+T D

-CHAPTER 5: Ten Reasons to Open an FSA 39
+CHAPTER 5: Ten Reasons to Open an FSA

 Enjoy Sweet, Sweet Tax Savings

 Cover Unexpected Health Expenses at Any Time

-Use Your Payment Card for Immediate Access to Funds
+Use Your Payment Card for Immediate Access to Funds 40

-Have Reimbursements Deposited Directly into
+Have Reimbursements Deposited Directly into Your 44

-Your Bank Account 41
+Bank Account

 You Decide What to Pay with Your FSA

-Start Your Year with a \$500 Rollover 41

-Save Your Receipts and Get a Big Check at the
+Start Your Year with a \$550 Rollover Save Your Receipts and Get a Big Check at the End 41

-End of the Year
+of the Year 42

 Pay for More Expenses than You Think Are Eligible

-Easy Payroll Deduction 43
+Easy Payroll Deduction

+, ,